heroiclabs/nakama-cocos2d-x-javascript/README.md

 Full documentation is online - https://heroiclabs.com/docs/cocos2d-js-client-guide

+## Supported Cocos2d-x and platforms

+Any Cocos2d-x version should work.
+Tested on Cocos2d-x 3.17 and 3.17.1.

+Supported all platforms which Cocos2d-x supports.

 ## Getting Started

 You'll need to setup the server and database before you can connect with the client.
 The simplest way is to use Docker but have a look at the [server documentation](https://github.com/heroiclabs/nakama#getting-started) for other options.